 The Vitamin (that is not a vitamin) in the time of COVID

-A total of 212 patients who were admitted to three hospitals in South Asia with confirmed SARS-CoV-2 infections had their blood levels of Vitamin D checked (technically speaking, this was their 25-hydroxyvitamin D [25(OH)D] levels which is the gold standard for measuring Vitamin D).
+A total of 212 patients who were admitted to three hospitals in South Asia with confirmed SARS-CoV-2 infections had their blood levels of Vitamin D checked on admission (technically speaking, this was their 25-hydroxyvitamin D [25(OH)D] levels which is the gold standard for measuring Vitamin D).
 They were then tracked through their treatment.

 We should quickly add that this paper (in ‘Social Science Research Network’) is currently a pre-print version published before any peer review has been undertaken - but the same limitation can equally be said of the majority of more-than 7,000 papers on COVID that are currently in process of peer-review but which have already been hastily published many of which are being jumped on by the media.

 What anomalies might this explain?

 It's important first of all to understand that Vitamin D is a misnomer because it's not actually a vitamin at all.
 It’s a fat-soluble prohormone that can normally be produced by the body through sun exposure but which can also be absorbed from certain foods.

 With that in mind these data may help explain the worryingly disproportionate number of deaths in black and Asian and minority ethnic (BAME) COVID cases being reported across the northern hemisphere.
 Of course there may be other complex factors involved, but it’s worth noting that vitamin D is known to be 5 to 10 times harder to be naturally absorbed from sunlight and then converted in darker skinned people.